Maurice Leblanc: In popular culture

-He is also referenced in Persona 5 where the main character's persona is the character Arsène.
-The main character is staying at Cafe Leblanc after being expelled from his former school for defending a woman.
+Leblanc and his gentleman-thief character are also referenced in Persona 5, where the main character's persona is Arsène.
+During the game, the main character resides in the attic of Café Leblanc.

 Most recently, the main character of the Netflix series Lupin, released in January 2021, used Lupin as an inspiration for his own grand theft.
 Inspired by one of the Lupin books, he tries to avenge his father's wrongful accusation of stealing a necklace years earlier.
 He decides to steal the same necklace from the Louvre by mimicking the style of Arsène Lupin.
 Parts of the final episode of Part One were filmed in the town of Étretat.
 This location is significant because Maurice Leblanc lived in the commune.
 Some of the works were written at his residence there.
 The building is now the Clos Lupin Museum.